OilProducts/wanderforge/README.md

 - Matrices: CPU builds column-major `MVP = P * V` using `wf::perspective_vk` (Vulkan 0..1 clip depth).
 Shaders multiply `pc.mvp * vec4(inPos, 1)` directly.
 - Coordinate frame: right-handed world with +Y up.
 Free-fly and walk cameras derive yaw from the local +Y axis and pitch about the camera’s right axis.
 - Projection: default field of view comes from `wanderforge.cfg` (`fov_deg`, default 60°); near/far planes are `near_m`/`far_m` (defaults 0.1/1000.0).
-- Front faces & culling: the primary pipeline culls `VK_CULL_MODE_BACK_BIT` with `VK_FRONT_FACE_COUNTER_CLOCKWISE`.
-The chunk and overlay pipelines currently disable culling but their meshes still follow the same CCW orientation.
+- Front faces & culling: chunk rendering now uses `VK_CULL_MODE_BACK_BIT` with `VK_FRONT_FACE_COUNTER_CLOCKWISE`.
+Overlay/HUD pipelines keep culling disabled but follow the same CCW winding, so they render correctly under the new convention.
 - Overlay/HUD: quads are generated in screen pixels, converted to Vulkan NDC (Y up), and rendered with alpha blending.
+Use the `Axes`/`Tri` HUD toggles to verify orientation after camera or matrix changes.

 Notes
 - The above choices worked reliably across our targets.
 Mixing GL/Vulkan depth or matrix layouts caused the visual anomalies we debugged; Phase 3.5 will migrate to Vulkan‑native depth and column‑major matrices with validation helpers.